 Chronic hepatitis develops in about 5 % of hepatitis B patients and 80% of hepatitis C patients.
 About 20% of patients with chronic hepatitis develop cirrhosis of the liver from the chronic inflammation, but it often takes several decades to develop.
 Here is a picture of a cirrhotic liver.
 A patient with this type of liver often has jaundice, has ascites in the abdomen and portal hypertension with periumbilical varicose veins as well as gynecomastia.
 Once cirrhosis has developed, the patients are at a higher risk to develop cancer of the liver later in life.
-In the past corticosteroids were thought to be useful, but now we know that they are not advisable in the treatment of chronic viral hepatitis.
+In the past the opinion was that corticosteroids are useful, but now we know that they are not advisable in the treatment of chronic viral hepatitis.
 Now we know that corticosteroids enhance viral multiplication.
 Physicians used interferon treatment three times per week.
 This has led to remissions in about 1/3 of hepatitis B patients.

 Hepatitis C has now much higher cure rates than in the past.
 Physicians thought then that a 50 % response rates in terms of suppression of inflammation in hepatitis C patients was “good”.
 Several developments that occurred were instrumental in this improvement:

 1) The response rate improved with the addition of ribavirin an antiviral drug that the doctor can order twice per day.